skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 *Updated 2023-11-02, with data for the month of October 2023.
 Still ex Radio France.
 October was the first full month where the new S4P signal was incorporated for the entire month, so should be a more accurate baseline going forward.
 It’s likely that we were undercounting S4P prior to this, in general our goal is to observe and validate every change to every podcast.*

 *Updated 2023-10-01, with data for the month of September 2023.
 Still ex Radio France.
-We now have a better signal of when Spotify for Podcasters (formerly Anchor) podcasts release new episodes, so our crawlers are finding more, starting mid-September.*
+We now have a better signal of when Spotify for Creators (formerly Spotify for Podcasters, formerly Anchor) podcasts release new episodes, so our crawlers are finding more, starting mid-September.*

 *Updated 2023-09-01, with data for the month of August 2023.
 Still ex Radio France.*